SAP-samples/teched2024-IN180/exercises/ex5/README.md

 At this point, note that we have already created a User Role with the 'APIArtifactUser' name within the Tenant Administration settings page.
 ![](/exercises/ex5/images/ex5_16.png)

 Select the quota policy, and under Policy Settings, fill in the details shown in the screenshot below.
-Enter quota identifier as `${request.header['X-Forwarded-For']}`
+Enter Quota Identifier as `${request.header['X-Forwarded-For']}`
 ![](/exercises/ex5/images/ex5_17.png)

 Save the Iflow.